alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 psychology has evolved to be totally unscientific that it takes a lot of training, practice, honesty and integrity to obtain a scientific mindset.
 What Ries says in his book is again echoing Christensen regarding the fact that learning is the goal of risk taking.
-In fact, I see at it as a causal relationship - *learning comes from risking*.
+In fact, I see it as a causal relationship
+- *learning comes from risking*.
 It's an instructive way of looking at science as well, since scientists are really taking fundamental risks in order to learn a great deal about the world.

 What value is there in learning from taking risks?
 It's a question that hints at the possibility of a market which actually attaches some kind of tangible